alihashmiii/numeric_symbolic_schemes/README.md

-# -numeric_symbolic_schemes-
+# numeric_symbolic_schemes
+m
-mathematica notebooks/routines/notes for solving numerical and symbolic problems (ODEs/PDEs, Finite Elements, Optimisation)
+The repository contains Mathematica notebooks/routines/notes for solving numerical and symbolic problems (ODEs/PDEs, Finite Elements, Optimisation)

-Mostly include solved examples that I followed from Wolfram.
+Mostly includes solved examples that I followed from Wolfram training sessions & workshops.

-Note: the PDFs maybe compressed and therefore any graphics might look blurry or jagged at the ends.
+Note: the PDFs maybe compressed and so the graphics might look blurry or jagged at the ends.